iterative/dvc.org/content/docs/command-reference/plots/index.md

 ## Plots definitions

-Plots defined in `dvc.yaml` are especially useful when users want to compare data from differend data sources residing on the same version of the project.
+Plots defined in `dvc.yaml` under the `plots` key are especially useful when users want to compare data from differend data sources residing on the same version of the project.
 For example, comparing training versus test results on current branch.